 I used this bicycle sharing to go cycling with my husband the other day.
 We cycled 15 km around the town and along the river.
 It is great to go cycling along the Tamagawa river!
 Tamagawa forms the boundary between Tokyo and Kanagawa Prefecture.
 Tamagawa cycling road is a popular cycling spot.

 I think the good point of this system is that you can return a bicycle to any ports.
-You don’t have to return it at the shop where you rented.
-If you are tired from cycling, you return it at a near port.
+You don’t have to return it to the shop where you rented.
+If you are tired of cycling, you return it to a near port.
 You can go to work by bicycle when you want to do so.
-Also, using an electric assisted bicycle is a good point.
+Also, using an electric-assisted bicycle is a good point.
 It is very comfortable!
 It’s easy to cycle!

 Of course, also I felt there are bad points when I use a bicycle in Tokyo.

 Tokyo is very crowded, many people walk on the streets.
 There are few bike paths in Tokyo and cyclists use the same paths with pedestrians and cars.
 You have to get off and walk your bike if you cycle through the street where many people walk.
 And bicycle parking places in town are often full, so you often cannot park your bike.
 There are few sharing bike ports depending on the places.
 But if you cannot find an available parking spot and park your bicycle on the road illegally, your bike will be removed by the local government.
 I think the environment for cyclists in Japan is not so good.
 It is an issue.
 When I cycled the town in Setagawa-Ku, I had been looking for an available parking place for 10~15 minutes.
 As there were many people, I could not cycle and many parking spots were full.